mechregard/light-wait/README.md

  $ brew services start lighttpd
 ```

-This installs a default configuration file /usr/local/etc/lighttpd/lighttpd.conf
+This installs a default configuration file `/usr/local/etc/lighttpd/lighttpd.conf`
-which uses port 8080 and a Docroot at /usr/local/var/www
+ and a docroot at `/usr/local/var/www`

 Now generate content using light-wait: